crcn/beandocs/README.md

 	/**
 	 * Says hello world to the user
-	 * param name the name of the user to say hello to
+	 * @param name the name of the user to say hello to */
-	 */

 	'pull -api say/hello/:name': function()